osmancanaksoy/mandelbrot-parallel-computation/README.md

 1. **Launch the Application:**

-   Run the `MandelbrotApp` executable from Qt Creator.
+   Run the app executable from Qt Creator.

 2. **Explore the Mandelbrot Set:**